These Valentine’s Day maple baked sweet potatoes are perfect for celebrating love!

 Please also note this is definitely a sweet dish.
 Mini Chef took one bite and said, “Mmmm!
 Baked apples!!”
 So ya, these clean eating Valentine’s maple baked sweet potatoes were a hit to say the least!

-CLEAN EATING VALENTINE’S MAPLE BAKED SWEET POTATOES RECIPE:
+VALENTINE’S MAPLE BAKED SWEET POTATOES RECIPE:

 A wonderfully tasty way to show somebody you love just how you feel!